-- Use the back of a roll of wallpaper and cut off a piece up to 1 metre in length - Think about how your family, your school, and your community have been affected by the Covid-19 pandemic - You can ask other people about their experiences and you can note stories from the news and TV programmes - Create images to show this on your collage.
+- Use the back of a roll of wallpaper and cut off a piece up to 1 metre in length - Look around you at what is different from your own place of worship.
+You can ask your friend about what you see. - Create images to show this on your collage.
 You can use poster paint, felt tips, coloured pencils, or paste images on to your collage.